Enhancing Software Maintenance: A Learning to Rank Approach for Co-changed Method Identification: Introduction

 \section{Introduction}

 Software systems undergo continuous changes, such as adding new features, fixing defects, and optimizing the code for better performance and quality improvement.
 During software system evolution, some artifacts in the same software may frequently change together.
 For example, defect-fixing may require changes to multiple methods in different modules related to the same functionality.
 The relationship between software artifacts frequently changed simultaneously is known as the \textit{``co-change relationship''} or \textit{``evolutionary coupling''}~\cite{historank}.
-The co-change relationship can occur to artifacts belonging to multiple modules (e.g., classes or packages) even though the modules do not have explicit dependencies.
+Different entities may be modified within the same pull request (PR) or commit, and such co-change can occur purely by coincidence.
+However, when the same pair of entities is repeatedly co-changed across multiple PRs, this recurring pattern suggests a strong relationship that requires them to be edited together.
+Such co-change relationships are not limited to entities within the same module, class, or package, and can happen even without explicit dependencies.
 For example, as shown in Figure~\ref{img:example}, in project Apache/Shenyu\footnote{https://github.com/apache/shenyu}, two methods (i.e., the method \textit{execute} in Class \textit{CustomShenyuPlugins} and the method \textit{doFilter} in class \textit{FallbackFilter}) have been both edited together for three times (i.e., through three pull requests) during the project evolution.
 The two classes containing the two methods are not from the same package and do not share any superclass or interface (i.e., there are no explicit dependencies between the two methods).
 Therefore, their co-change relationship cannot be detected using code dependencies.
 Such co-change relationships could remain in developers' experience and are often not recorded in documentation or the source code~\cite{EC4SAR3}.